Types of ADCs: How They Work and What They’re Used For

 Cons:

-• The higher the resolution, the larger the flash ADC needs to be, requiring more power and limiting the sample rate—an 8-bit resolution tends to achieve a sensible balance between power and precision and is a popular configuration
+- The higher the resolution, the larger the flash ADC needs to be, requiring more power and limiting the sample rate—an 8-bit resolution tends to achieve a good balance between power and precision and is a popular configuration

 Common modifications:

-• Half-flash—a simple two-stage process involving, first, a flash conversion to half the required precision, which is converted back to analog (using an internal DAC), followed by a second flash conversion stage.
-These are low-cost converters that can operate with relatively low power.
+- Half-flash—a simple two-stage process involving, first, a flash conversion to half the required precision, which is converted back to analog (using an internal DAC), followed by a second flash conversion stage.
+These are low-cost converters that operate with relatively low power.

-• Folding—rather than a staged process, ‘folding circuits’ are used to reduce the number of comparators required (from 2n – 1 to 2n/m, where m is the number of folds) while achieving conversion in a single stage of repeating folds.
-These are less complex structures than flash or pipeline structures and, like half-flash, are lower in cost and power consumption.
+- Folding—rather than a staged process, ‘folding circuits’ are used to reduce the number of comparators required (from 2n – 1 to 2n/m, where m is the number of folds) while achieving conversion in a single stage of repeating folds.
+These are less complex structures than flash or pipeline structures and, like half-flash, are lower cost and use less power.

 SAR is a very popular ADC configuration since it offers a good balance between speed, resolution, and fidelity for a wide variety of signal types.
-They are slower than flash ADCs, however, since they must pause and reset after each trial.
+It’s slower than flash ADC, however, since it pauses and resets after each trial.

 Typical applications include data acquisition systems (DAQ), industrial control and measurement, and CMOS (digital camera and video) imaging.